 From the spring we continued our climb uphill following a steep path marked by red signs.
 The views of the gorge got better and better the higher we climbed serving us as a welcomed distraction.

 After a while, we arrived at a dirt road where we turned left.
 We followed the road for a bit catching the first glimpses of the Agali shelter in the distance.

 After about a hundred meters we come across a trail branching off to the left.
 It descended down the forested slopes for a bit before climbing up to the shelter on the other side of the valley.

 The Agali shelter is just a small wooden structure, closed to the visitors.
 However, it offers stunning views towards the summit of Dirfy and across the surrounding mountains.

-The asphalt road towards the village of Glifada on the eastern coast of Euboea passes from here so the shelter can be easily accessed by car if you want to arrange for pickup.
+The asphalt road towards the village of Glifada on the eastern coast of Euboea passes from here so the shelter can easily be accessed by car as well if you want to arrange for pickup.

 We ate our lunch here enjoying the mountain views, sunshine, and fresh air before returning back to our car the same way.